-Nine months after falsely accusing a Black man of threatening her in Central Park — and becoming an unofficial emblem of the racist, harmful ways white women wield victimhood — Amy Cooper has been cleared of misdemeanour charges.
+Nine months after falsely accusing a Black man of threatening her in Central Park — and becoming an unofficial emblem of the racist, harmful ways white women wield victimhood — Amy Cooper has been cleared of misdemeanor charges.
 Instead of facing charges, she reportedly attended a restorative justice program “designed not just to punish but to educate and promote community healing,” said Assistant District Attorney Joan Illuzzi.
 Illuzzi also cited Cooper’s lack of criminal background and “the issues at hand” as reasons for dropping charges against her.
 But many are now wondering if this is truly just.

 In May, Amy Cooper famously called the police after a bird watcher named Christian Cooper (no relation) asked her to follow park rules and keep her dog on a leash.
 “There's a man, African-American, he has a bicycle helmet,” she told the NYPD.
 “He is recording me and threatening me and my dog… I'm being threatened by a man in the Ramble.
 Please send the cops immediately.”

 Christian recorded the entire incident on his phone, which quickly went viral and ignited a nationwide conversation about the way the police are weaponized against Black Americans.
 “I videotaped it because I thought it was important to document things,” he told CNN.
 “Unfortunately we live in an era with things like Ahmaud Arbery, where Black men are seen as targets.
 This woman thought she could exploit that to her advantage, and I wasn't having it.”